Family Maternity Center

 There is an alternative to baby formula that is far more nutritious: milk from a human milk bank.
 A donor milk bank is a service established to collect, screen, process and distribute donated human milk.
 Donor milk banks accept milk from lactating mothers who have undergone careful screening, similar to the way blood banks screen donors.
 The milk is donated to a central milk bank for processing, then is made available for purchase by hospitals and individuals for feeding sick and fragile infants.

-Consider donating your extra milk to help sick and fragile infants, It›s a life-saving gift and the Human Milk Depot at Providence Regional can help send your milk where it is needed most.
+Consider donating your extra milk to help sick and fragile infants.
+The Human Milk Depot at Providence Regional can help send your milk where it is needed most.

-If you meet the requirements below or need more information, give us a call: 425-258-7140.
+If you meet the requirements below or need more information, give us a call at 425-258-7140.
 We will guide you through the screening and donation process.